Who is eligible for this grant?

 Each qualifying application is carefully reviewed and scored by a panel of judges using established criteria.
 Applications are evaluated on:

-The internal judges identify three highly qualified applicants.
-Based on the application scores, three finalists are identified.
-The three finalists then present their program proposal to a panel of community leader judges.
+Based on the application scores, the internal judges identify the finalists.
+The finalists then present their program proposal to a panel of community leader judges.
 These judges determine which organization's program or project will best serve the community.
-The $100,000 signature grant recipient is announced at a grant celebration.

 Can two organizations submit a joint application?